All Products

 ALTER TABLE adb_demo.customer DROP COLUMN province;

-ALTER TABLE db_name.table_name RENAME COLUMN column_name to new_column_name
+ALTER TABLE db_name.table_name RENAME COLUMN column_name TO new_column_name

-ALTER TABLE customer RENAME COLUMN city_name to city;
+ALTER TABLE customer RENAME COLUMN city_name TO city;

-Change the column data type
+Change a column data type

 ALTER TABLE db_name.table_name MODIFY [COLUMN] column_name new_column_type